Vaishnavi5151/M3-Wiper-Control-System/0-Requirements/README.md

 FEATURES

-It shall lock the car when the button is pressed once

-It shall open the car when the button is pressed twice

-It shall wiper on and it moves clock wise direction and when the button is pressed thrice

-It shall wiper off and it moves anti clock wise direction and when the button is pressed four times
+It shall lock the car when the button is pressed once It shall open the car when the button is pressed twice It shall wiper on and it moves clock wise direction and when the button is pressed thriceIt shall wiper off and it moves anti clock wise direction and when the button is pressed four times
 It shall wiper complete one cycle when the button is pressed five times.

 AIM & OBJECTIVE

 To prevent the accident during rain conditions
 To remove the raindrops, dust, oil or water from the windshield.

 RESEARCH